 Club caps are not required to match.
-The manikin handler shall be wearing a club cap matching their competitor.
+The manikin handler and the line throw release victim shall be wearing a club cap matching their competitor.

 Fins

 Competitors must provide their own swim fins.
 Fins are measured while not worn.
 Fibreglass racing fins are not permitted.
 Swim fins used in competition shall comply with the following dimensions.